 If you aren’t tech savvy or you just don’t have the time, many small businesses have an intern or a virtual assistant do it.
 Virtual assistants are very affordable and offer flexible packages.
 But this also depends on how difficult or how easy it is to use the back-end of your site.

-If your site isn’t set-up with the right tools and technology to execute your digital marketing strategy, then you or your virtual assistant’s hands are tied.
+If your site isn’t set-up with the right tools to execute your digital marketing strategy, then you or your virtual assistant’s hands are tied.
 So make sure you have your “ducks” lined-up in a row first.

 Make an Informed Decision